MaraScott/ComfyUI_MaraScott_Nodes/README.md

 The Upscaler Refiner Node (AKA McBoaty Node) is an upscaler coupled with a refiner to achieve higher rendering results.
 The output image is a slightly modified image.

+**Not Supported**:
+- ControlNet : your conditioning needs to be ControlNet Free

 # Thanks

 ## Special thanks